davidadsit/TestDrivenDevelopmentCodeLab-CSharp/README.txt

 8. Report your results to jason.gorman@codemanship.com.

 When you report your results, please include as much of the following information as you can:
-	The total time it took to complete each time you run the experiment (no need to stop at 1 time TDD and 1 time not TDD).
+	The total time it took to complete each time you run the experiment.
+		You can to as many attempts an you want; no need to stop at one time TDD and one time not TDD.
 	Lines of Code, Cyclomatic Completixty and any other code metrics you think may be relevant for each solution.
 	Your level of experience with the C#.
 	Your level of experience with TDD.
-	A comparison of the solutions you arrived at.
+	A comparison of the solutions you created.
 		Did you think 1 solution was cleaner, better than the other?
 		Did you refactor one more than the other?
 	Any other thoughts you have on the experiment and your results.

 Optionally, you can record screencasts of your experiences.
 (CamStudio should work on Windows)